Get More Digital Media Updates from Parse.ly

 If what we spend our time with reflects our interests and values, this chart shows a clear reflection of what’s been on the minds of the public over the last six months.
 Media companies have reported increased earnings and viewership since President Trump’s election, according to reporting by the Financial Times.
 Now, we can see that at the individual story level, readers are paying more attention to political news than any other topic, on average, creating a reader “Trump Bump.”

 This direct correlation from readers’ attention to the finances of media companies indicates the insights that can be uncovered from contextual data about aggregate content.
-We’ll be releasing our next Authority Report soon, exploring more of these trends around engagement, topics, and referral sources.
+We’ll be releasing our next Authority Report soon, exploring more of these trends around engagement.

 If you’re not already subscribed, sign up below and you’ll receive a copy of the report as soon as it’s released.